hyperf/hyperf/docs/en/config.md

 │   ├── commands.php // Used to manage Custom Command
 │   ├── consul.php // Used to manage Consul Client
 │   ├── databases.php // Used to manage Database
+│   ├── dependencies.php // Used to manage the relationship of dependencies of DI
 │   ├── devtool.php // Used to manage Dev-Tool
 │   ├── exceptions.php // Used to manage Exception Handler
 │   ├── listeners.php // Used to manage Event Listener